-This Chinese restaurant has been around for a few years, yet it has changed name and style over time.
-Since late 2014 it’s been Liu’s and it’s hotter than ever.
-Due to its popularity Mama Liu & Sons is no (longer a) place for spontaneous dinner, however for lunch: just pop in – no reservations are taken then!
+This Chinese restaurant has been around for a few years, yet it has changed its name and style over time.
+It is now Liu’s and hotter than ever.
+Due to its popularity, Mama Liu & Sons is no (longer a) place for dinner decisions on a whim, but rather for a planned visit – they take reservations (seriously).

-Hot pot, 火锅 (huoguo, is a composition of “fire” + “pot”) in Chinese, is a popular way of boiling raw ingredients at your table.
-There are also vegetarian versions but the original is with slices of meat with the vegetables.
+Hot pot, 火锅 (huoguo, a composition of “fire” + “pot”) in Chinese, is a popular way of boiling raw ingredients at your table.
+There are also vegetarian versions, but the original is slices of meat with vegetables.
 One pot feeds about two people, especially if you order an additional dish with it.
-And you can choose two different soups to boil your choice in since their hot pots are yin yang shaped.
-Note that the Hotpots are only served in the evening, after five.
+You can choose two different soups to boil your choice in since their hot pots are yin-yang shaped.

-In China 海底捞 (Haidilao) is probably the most praised hot pot chain, however I think the Liu family can keep up with them.
-Delicious soup, my favorites: the spicy one and the really tasty beef stock one, but also great dumplings or tofu dishes are waiting for you at Mama Liu’s.
+In China, 海底捞 (Haidilao) is probably the most praised hot pot chain.
+However, I think the Liu family can keep up with their delicious soups.
+My favorites: the spicy one and the tasty beef stock one, but also great dumplings or tofu dishes are waiting for you at Mama Liu’s.